-Tennessee’s state pride has long been rooted in the whiskey industry.
-And yet it took a change in legislation to make a lofty endeavor—like the recently launched Tennessee Whiskey Trail—a feasible undertaking.
+Tennessee’s state pride has long been rooted in the whiskey industry; but it took a change in legislation to make the Tennessee Whiskey Trail a reality.

-Up until just a few years back, only three distilleries operated in the entire state, post-Prohibition: Jack Daniel’s, George Dickel and Prichard’s.
-And prior to 2009, a voter referendum was required in each county on the question of whether a distillery could manufacture distilled spirits, a high barrier of entry that detoured far more than it enticed.
+A few years ago, only three distilleries operated in the entire state, post-Prohibition: Jack Daniel in Lynchburg, The Cascade Hollow Distilling Co. in Tullahoma and Prichard’s in Kelso.
+Prior to 2009, a voter referendum was required in each county on the question of whether a distillery could manufacture distilled spirits.

-Clark explains that in 2009, 29 of Tennessee’s 95 counties were dry and several eligible counties declined that eligibility by "taking themselves out of the bill."
-The regret was near immediate and, in 2013, additional legislation let those counties back in.
+In 2009, 29 of Tennessee’s 95 counties were dry and several eligible counties declined that eligibility by "taking themselves out of the bill."
+The regret was near immediate and, in 2013, additional legislation let those counties back into the bill.

 On the other side of the county in Leiper’s Fork, Lee Kennedy became the second distillery in Williamson County since Prohibition when he opened his doors in 2016.
-Kennedy intends to be a whiskey-only distillery using all local grains and local water and will produce around 500 barrels a year, though right now with Leiper's Fork Distillery being so new, Old Natchez Trace white whiskey and rye white whiskey are his only products that are distilled on-site.
-The 5,000-square-foot distillery sits just outside of the town of Leiper’s Fork on 27 lush acres, and all its tastings and special events are conducted out of a 2,500-square-foot log cabin that doubles as a tasting room.
+Leiper's Fork Distillery has made a name for itself in the rural area, producing five varieties of whiskey for visitors to taste.
+A $10 tour ticket gets you behind the curtain of this small-batch whiskey operation and taste the craftsmanship in each glass.
+The 5,000-square-foot distillery sits on 27 lush acres, and all its tastings and special events are conducted out of a 2,500-square-foot log cabin that doubles as a tasting room.

-Meanwhile, the Tennessee Distillers Guild quietly assembled as more distilleries joined the mix.
-Suddenly, distillers weren’t competitors but rather allies—and they all realized that banding together would only increase their power as a whole.
-The seed of an idea to form a cohesive trail connecting the 25 members was born, and three years after the guild officially formed in 2014, it became a reality.
+The Tennessee Distillers Guild quietly assembled as more distilleries joined the mix.
+Distillers weren’t competitors, but rather allies, banding together to increase their power as a whole.
+The seed of an idea to form a cohesive trail connecting the 25 members was born, and in 2017, it became a reality.

-Once the Tennessee Whiskey Trail finally came to fruition, it made soaking up the culture of homegrown distilleries like Leiper’s Fork and H. Clark that much easier for residents and visitors alike by linking both the big guys (e.g. Jack and George) with the boutique distilleries and the newcomers in their fledgling years.
+Once the Tennessee Whiskey Trail finally came to fruition, it made soaking up the culture of homegrown distilleries like Leiper’s Fork and H. Clark that much easier for residents and visitors alike by linking the world-famous whiskeys with the boutique distilleries.

-To travel the trail in its entirety, you’ll need to allot a solid 10 days—the driving route crisscrosses the state, which spans more than 600 miles in length—though those with less time to spare could easily plan a weekend around the distilleries surrounding Franklin in Middle Tennessee or Gatlinburg in East.
+To travel the trail in its entirety, you’ll need to allot a solid 10 days as the driving route crisscrosses the state, which spans more than 600 miles in length.
+If you're on a time-crunch, you can easily plan a weekend around the distilleries surrounding Franklin in Middle Tennessee or Gatlinburg in East Tennessee.

-To make the trail even more navigable, the Distillers Guild created a free app available for both iOS and Android devices that allows users to read more about the history of each area as they go, as well as check in, take notes and earn stamps at distilleries via a digital passport (there’s also a paper passport available at each stop, as well).
+To make the trail even more navigable, the Distillers Guild created a free app available for both iOS and Android devices that allows users to read more about the history of each area as they go, check in to each distillery, take notes and earn stamps via a digital passport.
+There’s also a printed passport available at each stop.